Publication Ethics

 Authorship Criteria

-• Substantial contributions to the conception or design of the work; or the acquisition, analysis or interpretation of data for the work;
+• Substantial contributions to the conception or design of the work, or the acquisition, analysis, or interpretation of data for the work.

-• Drafting the work or revising it critically from the view point of important intellectual content;
+• Drafting the work or revising it critically for important intellectual content.

-• Final approval of the version to be published; and
+• Final approval of the version to be published.

 Acknowledgements